 While I have struggled with PTSD since childhood I have slowly begun to see what is truly important.
 I did not grow up in a stable home, nor did I grow up knowing any form of financial stability from that environment.
 As such I have always “barely made it by”, even well into adulthood.
 It took me the first decade of my adult life to truly realize I was not living life for myself, but for everyone else and that was a primary reason for my undesirable situation.
 By recognizing that I was letting my anxiety and fear of literally everything rule my life I have been able to finally forgive those who contributed to my mental instability.
 I spent the greater part of 2020 on a hard journey of self- forgiveness and discovery for who I want to be.
-2021 will see this journey continue while I grow further.
+2021 will see this journey continue, despite hardships, while I grow further.

 In late 2020 I began a journey looking inwardly as one cannot be happy or whole around others if they are unhappy with their own self.
 As such I began exploring different paths in self care and holistic living.
 I’ve found my home with whole foods, herbs, and herbal teas currently.
 I feel more at peace than I ever have, and continue to let my soul guide my way.

 - I honestly have no idea what my natural hair color is, just that its a medium shade of hot mess.

 - I’d love a tattoo, but am afraid of needles.